-Presidio of San Francisco (September 27, 2011) -- Celebrate the 10th anniversary of Film in the Fog when the Presidio Trust and the San Francisco Film Society present the film-noir thriller, Dark Passage starring Humphrey Bogart and Lauren Bacall Saturday, October 1 at 7 pm on the lawn of the Main Post Theater, 99 Moraga Avenue in the Presidio.
+Presidio of San Francisco (September 27, 2011) — Celebrate the 10th anniversary of Film in the Fog when the Presidio Trust and the San Francisco Film Society present the film noir thriller Dark Passage, starring Humphrey Bogart and Lauren Bacall.
+Screening is Saturday, October 1 at 7 pm on the lawn of the Main Post Theater at 99 Moraga Avenue in the Presidio.
 Admission is free.

 Dark Passage begins at sunset (approximately 7 pm).
 Pre-show entertainment begins at 5 pm and includes live music from indie rockers Grass Widow and an animated classic.
 Visitors are encouraged to bring lawn chairs and blankets and to arrive early to reserve a prime spot (and dress warmly, it’s not called Film in the Fog for nothing!).
 Food and beverages will be available for purchase from the Presidio’s Kitchen 39 or bring a picnic.
 Free parking is available in the Main Parade lot.